Brave New Films: History

 among other topics.
 The New York Times wrote, "Mr. Greenwald shows how technology has dispersed the power to shape campaign narratives, potentially upending the way American presidential campaigns are fought."

 Greenwald and BNF returned to long-form documentary with Rethink Afghanistan (2009).
 However, there was a twist: in order to address a fast-changing topic in a timely way, the film was released in six on-line segments, in "real time" over 2008 and 2009.

 In 2010, BNF launched one of its most successful multimedia campaigns, Cuentame, which addresses Latino issues, worker rights and immigration reform.
-Beyond Bars is another touchstone campaign, that works on the issue of mass incarceration in the US.
+BNF continued its immigration reform campaign with the 2018 release of Immigrant Prisons.
+Beyond Bars (2023) is another touchstone campaign, that works on the issue of mass incarceration in the US.
 The Koch Brothers Exposed (2012) film and campaign built awareness of the right-wing billionaires’ influence on US government and industry.
 Under the umbrella of another campaign, War Costs, BNF produced two full-length films, War on Whistleblowers (2013) and Unmanned: America's Drone Wars (2013).
 For Unmanned, BNF brought drone strike survivors to Washington, and for the first time, congresspeople heard eyewitness testimony from civilians on the ground in Pakistan.

+Ahead of the 2020 election, BNF took up the issue of voter suppression in the first film of the Suppressed series, Suppressed: The Fight to Vote (2019).
+Suppressed received a 2020 Social Justice Film Festival award, a 2019 Teaneck International Film Festival award, and a 2019 American Insight's Free Speech Award.
+BNF subsequently released three more Suppressed films, Suppressed: The Fight to Vote (2020), Suppressed and Sabotaged: The Fight to Vote (2022) and Suppressed and Sabotaged: The Fight to Vote (2024).

+Following the E. Jean Carroll v.
+Donald Trump trial, BNF released a documentary short titled after the case.
+The short starred actresses Kathryn Hahn, Lexi Underwood, Regina Taylor, and Ellen Burstyn and featured excerpts from Carroll's testimony.
+In 2025, BNF released Gaza: Journalists Under Fire (2025) which details the lives of three Palestinian journalists who were killed while covering the war in Gaza.